bictorv/chaosnet-bridge/EXAMPLES.md

 ## Example: MX-11

-A different example is the config for MX-11 (aka router.aosnet.ch).
+A different example is the config for MX-11 (aka router.chaosnet.net).

 The MX-11 serves as a hub for a number of hosts connecting through CHUDP (mostly ITS systems, but also BSD and MINITS).
 They have